 The Biocon Certificate Program in Clinical Development focuses on training eligible graduates in the areas of clinical development, regulatory framework for clinical trials, and statistical tools for data analysis thereby enabling them to work closely with the medical practitioners /principal scientists involved in design and execution of clinical trials for drug products.

-This is a 16-week online program, consisting of 5 courses taught across two 8-week modules.
+This is a 16-week online program, consisting of six courses.
 Detailed description of the program structure and course descriptions is outlined below:

 This course provides a basic primer in statistical methods commonly used in the design of clinical trials.
 Topics covered are expected to include data reporting and descriptive statistics, probability, estimation, hypothesis testing (parametric, non-parametric, and categorical), multi-sample inference, regression, and correlation.
 Sample size and power estimation methods will be developed for various hypothesis testing scenarios.

 This course will provide students with a more in-depth understanding of clinical trial design, conduct and strategy for therapeutic products.
 Clinical trial design elements will be examined in the context of their impact on clinical trial outcomes.
 Emphasis will be placed upon trial designs that reflect the biological nature and mechanism of action of the therapeutic product being tested, rather than a cookbook approach.
 Design elements related to small molecules, antibodies, therapeutic proteins, therapeutic vaccines, and cell and gene therapies will be discussed.

 Discussions will include operational issues impacting execution of clinical trials and why they are critical elements of successful clinical development programs.
 Students will gain an understanding of the principles for use of particular biostatical testing procedures and in what context certain methods should be used.
 There will be an emphasis on clinical development problem solving as students work on team projects and defend their own clinical development solutions in the context of product profiles, strategy and timelines.